 Hi, I’m Palashi!

-Working at the intersection of Information Science, Science and Technology Studies, Feminist Studies, I study how socio-technical and cultural practices of communities and institutions/organizations shape, and are shaped by, relationships of power and inequity in computing.
+Theoretically, I work at the intersection of Information Science, Science and Technology Studies, and Feminist Studies.
+I study socio-technical and cultural practices of communities and institutions/organizations with a focus on relationships of power and inequity in computing.
+Methodologically, I am an ethnographer where I am interested in both what is said and unsaid, as well as, what is done and undone, in addition to how computing is experienced and felt.

 💡 Critical and Interpretive Studies of Technology